Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 <sup>2</sup> Only relevant records can be provided as training data prior to screening.

-<sup>3</sup> If no prior knowledge is uploaded, training will be initiated after screening ≥30 records with atleast ≥1R and ≥1I.
+<sup>3</sup> If no relevant records are uploaded prior to screening, training will be initiated after screening ≥30 records with atleast ≥1R and ≥1I.

 ### Model Selection